slbr117/capstone-2/README.md

   * Interface Segregation Principle
   * Dependency Inversion Principle

 * Incorporate at least 3 Object Oriented Design Patterns into your project.
+There are many patterns, but here are a few examples:

+  * Singleton
+  * Decorator
+  * Facade
+  * Observer
+  * Chain of Responsibility

+For the OOD Principles and OOD Patterns, you should be able to explain them clearly and demonstrate how you used them in your code to earn the full bonus points on these categories.

 * Develop a front end UI for the game in React.js.
 Wire it up with your Java Model.